 Not long after giving birth to the first daughter ever, Serena decided to return to tennis.
 Her husband reportedly paid for four massive billboards to be erected outside of Palm Springs to declare his wife’s return – alongside the inescapable fact of her greatness.
 It was a big to-do, and I worried less about the narcissistic display and more about the pressure being placed upon Serena to perform at GOAT level so soon after giving birth.

 That pressure has remained unrelenting for the past year.
-And it is not only coming from billboards, but from Serena’s own intrinsic desires to be the best, the most dominant, the GOAT of women’s tennis.
+And it is not only coming from billboards.
+It came also from playing in front of a partisan and raucous home crowd willing her to win.
+Pressure also came from Serena’s own intrinsic desires to be the best, the most dominant, the GOAT of women’s tennis.
+But might there also have been another source?
 (Part 1 of 2)